Developers: Optimizely X Web Level 1

-As an Experience Perfectionist these courses will help to build your skills in setting up Optimizely X Web to develop, run and QA experiments.
+UX designers and front end developers, who we call Experience Perfectionists, can use these courses to build your skills in setting up Optimizely X Web to develop, run and QA experiments.

 Concepts addressed in this certification: